-No one knows how they started A mother weaving elaborate stories to entertain her children or an uncle adding pepper to tales of his travels, perhaps?
-Wherever and however they originated, these little mysteries laced with humor and horror have grown into full-on urban legends.
+No one knows how they started, A mother weaving elaborate stories to entertain her children or an uncle adding pepper to tales of his travels, perhaps?
+Wherever and however they originated, these little mysteries laced with humour and horror have grown into full-on urban legends.

 Nigeria’s cultural heritage is replete with such stories and, negligible evidence aside, they are quite entertaining.
 Here are some of the more popular urban legends and myths in Nigeria: